louisguitton/guitton.co-hugo/content/posts/trax.md

 On top of being a well-understood dataset, it has the advantage of being available on [TensorFlow Datasets](https://www.tensorflow.org/datasets).
 Therefore we will use it in the rest of this post.

-## Prepare the dataset using data.TFDS and data.Serial
+## Prepare the dataset using trax.data.TFDS and data.Serial

 `trax` needs generators of data.
 Each element is a tuple (input, target) or (input, target, weight) (usually weight is =1 because all examples have the same importance).